Miss New India

 Miss New India is Bharati Mukherjee's eighth novel.

 It was published in 2011 by Houghton Mifflin Harcourt.
 Miss New India is "the third part of a trilogy that began with Desirable Daughters (2002) and The Tree Bride (2004)."

 Plot

 Anjali Bose, a young woman, escapes to Bangalore from her stifled existence in the backward and provincial state of Bihar in India.
 In Bangalore she experiences the newly exploding wealth and growth of the city.
 She obtains employment in a call center and finds herself surrounded by entrepreneurs and fortunes.
 Along the way, she overcomes hardships and obstacles to ultimately reinvent herself.
 The title and the story are a metaphor for the new India that is prosperously emerging on the world stage.
 The title and story also allude to the old India and the new.

+Synopsis

+The novel follows Anjali (Angie) Bose, a young, ambitious woman from the small village of Gauripur, Bihar, India.
+She feels trapped in Gauripur and desperately wishes to escape the traditional life her father wants her to live.
+Anjali's father takes his traditional duty to arrange a marriage for Anjali very seriously, sifting through dozens of candidates, all of whom are rejected by Anjali.
+He sees that a successful arranged marriage can help salvage his reputation after the disaster that was Sonali's marriage.

+Peter Champion, Anjali's English teacher, recognizes her intelligence and restlessness in Gauripur and strongly encourages Anjali to move to Bangalore, even calling it the "new India".
+He offers to help set Anjali up in Gauripur, but Anjali initially turns Peter down as she does not yet see herself ready to move to Bangalore.
+Circumstance soon forces Anajli to reconsider; she goes out with a young man that her father plans to have her marry.
+While alone with the boy, she is brutally raped.
+Scared to speak out against the young man, she chooses to run away to avoid marrying.

+She goes to Peter Champion to accept his earlier offer to set her up in Bangalore.
+Peter gives her a contact for housing, a contact for a career, and a significant sum of money, fifty thousand rupees, more than Anjali had ever seen, let alone handled.
+To avoid her father, who works at the railway station, Anjali makes the long journey on a bus.